United States Department of Veterans Affairs

 Includes articles from Issues Forum, news, events and information, and links.

-Following the steps, traditions, and concepts of Alcoholics Anonymous, Alateen is an alcohol recovery program for young people, while Al-Anon's purpose is to help families and friends of alcoholics recover from the effects of living with the problem drinking of a relative or friend.
+Al-Anon's purpose is to help families and friends of alcoholics recover from the effects of living with the problem drinking of a relative or friend.
 Site in English, French, and Spanish.

 • Alcoholics AnonymousLink will take you outside the VA website.
 VA is not responsible for the content of the linked site.